- Our Pianos

 Tariffs are a two way street.
-In retaliation China has imposed a 25% increase on pianos made in the USA.
+In retaliation, China has imposed a 25% increase on pianos made in the USA.
 They are also including in their tariffs string instruments, organs, keyboards and basically any instrument or musical instrument accessory made in the USA.
-Unfortunately this is a giant blow to an industry that has been in decline for many years.
-Hopefully everyone will come to their senses soon.
-In the mean time if you have been thinking about buying a piano, now is the best time while we have pianos purchased at the pre-teriff pricing.
+Unfortunately, this is a giant blow to an industry that has been in decline for many years.
+Hopefully everyone will come to their senses soon but in the meantime, if you’ve been thinking about buying a piano, now is the best time while we have pianos purchased at the pre-teriff pricing.

 No Comments »